electro-logic/Oscilloscope/README.md

 I initially wrote this library in 2014 to track the velocity profile of a stepper motor, driven by a real-time driver that I have built.

-I think that this project can be useful to people who own a Rigol oscilloscope, so I updated it with NI-VISA 2023 Q2 to support Windows 11.
+I think that this project can be useful to people who own a Rigol oscilloscope.

 Here are some images to better understand what this library allow you to do with very little work.